What would you say if we told you you could build a versatile wardrobe around just 10 items?

 A Brogue, a Chelsea Boot, an Oxford or Derby and even a Loafer are all options you could choose from.

 Make sure you focus on the quality of construction alongside the choice of leather.
-I personally would opt for a tan or dark brown (chocolate) and I wouldn’t be afraid to spend a bit more on quality.
+Tan or dark brown (chocolate) are the most versatile colour options and don’t be afraid to spend a bit more on quality.

 Shoes are an investment piece, if you invest wisely they’ll last you for years to come.

-The choice of colour is opt to you but keep it neutral.
-I’ve gone for a camel sweater for this example but navy, grey, stone and even lighter hues could work well.
+The choice of colour is up to you but keep it neutral.
+We’ve gone for a camel sweater for this article but navy, grey, stone and even lighter hues work.

 Merino wool is the obvious choice in terms of fabric but cashmere will offer a more snug and comfortable fit.

-Last but not least, I’ve gone for a pair of stone chinos.
-Again these could be navy, grey and even black but I wanted to add some lighter hues into this wardrobe.
+Last but not least, stone chinos.
+Again these could be navy, grey and even black but we wanted to add some lighter hues into this wardrobe.

 These are obviously going to help dress down a lot of the formal wear.
 These are still very, very smart and still very elegant as well.